johnwarden/jonathanwarden.com/content/theory/2022-08-16-information-elicitation-mechanisms.md

 ## Common Priors

 But there is another catch.
 The peer prediction method rests on an assumption of [**common priors**](https://economics.mit.edu/files/17484).
-This assumption effectively means that people **don't know how other people are going to answer** -- or at least they don't have any knowledge that the person running the survey doesn't have.
+This assumption effectively means that people **don't know how other people are going to answer** -- or at least they don't have any knowledge that the person running the game doesn't have.

 Unfortunately, if people do know how their peer is likely to answer, then this is also information that can be used to improve the estimate of the true ratio.
 If their own opinion differs from the opinion they expect their peers are likely to have, then knowledge of popular opinion may be a better prediction of the peer's opinion than their own.
 In these cases, student's that know that their opinion is unpopular are better off lying.

-However, knowledge of popular opinion has no information value if the person running the survey (we call this person the "center") has the same knowledge, and has already incorporated it into their estimate.
+However, knowledge of popular opinion has no information value if the person running the game (we call this person the "center") has the same knowledge, and has already incorporated it into their estimate.
 So for peer prediction to work, we have to assume that the students and the center have the same information, or **common priors**.
 Given these assumptions, the only way for a student to improve their expected score is to provide information the center doesn't already have: the student's own opinion.

 Unfortunately, the assumption of common priors severely limits the applicability of Peer Prediction....